kayahr/eddb/README.md

 Working with JSON files
 -----------------------

 JSON files (like `commodities.json` and `modules.json`) do not need any helper functions.
-Simply parse the JSON files and then cast it to the corresponding type provided by this library:
+Simply parse the JSON files and then cast the result to the corresponding type provided by this library:

 ```typescript
 import * as fs from "fs";